-The following tables show assets and liabilities measured at fair value on a recurring basis as of June 30, 2015 and December 31, 2014 and the input categories associated with those assets and liabilities:
+The following tables show assets and liabilities measured at fair value on a recurring basis as of September 30, 2015 and December 31, 2014 and the input categories associated with those assets and liabilities:

-(in thousands) As of June 30, 2015 Level 1 Level 2 Level 3 Assets: Levers Cash equivalents - money market funds \$15,187 \$ - \$ - Investments - commercial paper 5,000 - Investments - corporate debt securities - 28,991 - As of December 31, 2014 Level 1 Level 2 Level 3 Assets: Cash equivalents - money market funds \$33,199 \$ - \$ - Investments - commercial paper 6,491 Investments - corporate debt securities - 81,849 -
+(in thousands) As of September 30, 2015 Level 1 Level 2 Level 3 Assets: Cash equivalents - money market funds \$28,081 \$ - \$ - Investments - corporate debt securities 6,000 - As of December 31, 2014 Level 1 Level 2 Level 3 As of December 31, 2014 Assets: Level 1 Level 2 Level 3 Level 1 \$33,199 Level 2 \$ - Level 3 \$ - Assets: Level 2 \$ - 6,491 Level 3 \$ - -

 The Company's investment portfolio consists of investments classified as cash equivalents and available-for-sale securities.
 All highly liquid investments with an original maturity of three months or less when purchased are considered to be cash equivalents.
-The Company's cash and cash equivalents are invested in U.S. treasury and various corporate debt securities that approximate their face value.
-All marketable securities with an original maturity when purchased of greater than three months are classified as available-for-sale.
+The Company's cash equivalents consist of money market funds that invest in U.S. treasury and various corporate debt securities.
+All investments with an original maturity when purchased of greater than three months are classified as available-for-sale.
 Available-for-sale securities are carried at fair value, with the unrealized gains and losses reported in other comprehensive income (loss).
 The amortized cost of securities in this category is adjusted for amortization of premiums and accretion of discounts to maturity.

-There have been no impairments of the Company's assets measured and carried at fair value during the three and six months ended June 30, 2015.
-In addition, there were no changes in valuation techniques or transfers between the fair value measurement levels during the three and six months ended June 30, 2015.
+There were no realized gains or losses on available-for-sale securities during the three and nine months ended September 30, 2015.
+As of September 30, 2015, the Company had no cash equivalents or available-for-sale securities in an unrealized loss position.
+There have been no impairments of the Company's assets measured and carried at fair value during the three and nine months ended September 30, 2015.
+In addition, there were no changes in valuation techniques or transfers between the fair value measurement levels during the three and nine months ended September 30, 2015.